sakufish/live-translate/README.md

 # Live Translation to voice!
-(Delayed first request to backend)
+might be delayed at the start due to the backend host

 ![image](https://github.com/user-attachments/assets/993fd27e-5597-4bc7-92d4-47081961ee32)

-might be delayed at start due to backend host

 will add more features later